Regensburg Bavaria, Germany Travel Guide

 Regensburg’s public transportation counts on a comprehensive bus network.
 The Regensburger Verkehrsverbund (RVV) operates these services.
 Unlike larger German cities, Regensburg does not have a metro or tram system.

-The central hub for Regensburg’s bus network is Hauptbahnhof (Main Train Station) and the adjacent bus station on Albertstraße.
+The central hub for Regensburg’s bus the network is Hauptbahnhof (Main Train Station) and the adjacent bus station on Albertstraße.
 Many bus lines also go through other important points like Arnulfsplatz and Domplatz.

 Buses run from early morning (5 AM) until late evening (midnight or later).